Ibodan/BloomMod/README.md

 ### Hint

-Only on <key>TextureHeight/Width</key>, < 1.0 value used to compute texture size by scaling render target width/height rather raw count of pixels.
+Only on <key>TextureHeight/Width</key>, value < 1.0 used to compute texture size by scaling render target width/height rather raw count of pixels.
-For section [BloomMod!Camera Plus], just set both <b>TextureHeight/Width</b> to 0.25.
+For observing mod effects quick, try set both <b>TextureHeight/Width</b> to 0.25 in section [BloomMod!Camera Plus].

 ### Restore defaults